 All copyrights to this collection belong to the New England Conservatory.

 Permission to publish materials from this collection is granted by the Director of Libraries.
-This collection should be cited as: Records of Sherwin Badger, Chairman, Board of Trustees, 1961-1972.
-New England Conservatory Archives, Boston, MA.
+This collection should be cited as: Records of Sherwin Badger, Chairman, Board of Trustees, 1961-1972 in the Archives at New England Conservatory, Boston.